jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/reviews.md

    to get information about a Merge Request and the associated Pipelines and Git Commits to it, and then performs checks over the information.
-1. Melts is distributed to the End Users using [Makes](/development/stack/makes).
+1. Reviews is distributed to the End Users using [Makes](/development/stack/makes).

 :::tip